Grab your gear and get shooting at these six gorgeous Canadian gardens by VICKIE REICHARDT

 Home to the federal Department of Agriculture’s research facility, the farm also features an arboretum, a tropical greenhouse, and eight acres of ornamental gardens, showcasing 100 types of irises, 125 varieties of lilacs and more.(agr.gc.ca)

 Who says you need to venture out of the city – or even outdoors – to see fabulous flowers?
-This indoor wonderland in the heart of downtown Toronto is made up of six different greenhouses spanning a total of more than 16,000 square feet, each one housing a different climate region’s plants and flowers, from orchids and begonias to cacti and succulents. (toronto.ca)
+This indoor wonderland in the heart of downtown Toronto is made up of six different greenhouses spanning a total of more than 16,000 square feet, each one housing a different climate region’s plants and flowers, from orchids and begonias to cacti and succulents.
+The staff know how to propagate succulents too or some of the other plants, and there are certain ways to carry this out.
+This is so they can keep the supply of succulents going. (toronto.ca)

 ROYAL BOTANICAL GARDENS